backdrop-contrib/webform_references/README.txt

 * Install as usual,
 see https://www.drupal.org/documentation/install/modules-themes/modules-7.

-* Don't uninstall this module if the Node Reference component exists in any Webform otherwise it will give you error.
+* Don't uninstall this module if there is any "Reference" type of component exists in any Webform otherwise it will give you an error.

 CONFIGURATION
 -------------
 * Create any Webform using Admin > Content > Add Content > Webform.
 * Go to node/[webform_id]/webform.
-* You can see the "Node Reference" in the component list of webform.
+* You can see the "Node Reference", "Term Reference" and "User Reference" in the component list of webform.

 CONTACT
 -------